Acute necrotizing encephalopathy: Signs and symptoms

 Acute necrotizing encephalopathy typically appears in infancy or early childhood, although some people do not develop the condition until adolescence or adulthood.
 People with this condition usually exhibit symptoms of an infection, such as fever, cough, congestion, vomiting, and diarrhea, for a few days.
 Following these flu-like symptoms, affected individuals develop neurological problems, such as seizures, hallucinations, difficulty coordinating movements (ataxia), or abnormal muscle tone.
 Eventually, most affected individuals go into a coma, which usually lasts for several weeks.
 The condition is described as "acute" because the episodes of illness are time-limited.

 People with acute necrotizing encephalopathy develop areas of damage (lesions) in certain regions of the brain.
 As the condition progresses, these brain regions develop swelling (edema), bleeding (hemorrhage), and then tissue death (necrosis).
 The progressive brain damage and tissue loss result in encephalopathy.

 Genetics

 ANE can be familial or sporadic, but both forms are very similar to each other.
 Most familial cases are caused by genetic changes in the RANBP2 gene, and are known as infection-induced acute encephalopathy 3 (IIAE3) or acute necrotizing encephalopathy type 1 (ANE1).

 In addition there is acute infection-induced (herpes-specific) encephalopathy-1 (IIAE1) associated with a homozygous UNC93B1 gene; and herpes-specific IIAE2 associated with the TLR3 gene; as well as IIAE4, associated with the CPT2 gene; herpes-specific IIAE5 associated with the TRAF3 gene; herpes-specific IIAE6 associated with the TICAM1 gene; herpes-specific IIAE7 associated with the IRF3 gene; herpes-specific IIAE8 associated with the TBK1 gene; IIAE9 associated with the NUP214 gene; herpes-specific IIAE10 associated with the SNORA31 gene; and herpes-specific IIAE11 associated with the DBR1 gene.

+Diagnosis

+The diagnosis of acute necrotizing encephalopathy is done using neuroimaging such as magnetic resonance imaging, electroencephalography findings, and changes to the cerebrospinal fluid.